nnthanh01061999/tymeX-interview/README.md

 ## Features

-- Browse NFT items with infinite loading
+- Browse Product items with infinite loading
 - Search and filter items by various criteria
 - Favorite items functionality
 - Responsive design that works on all devices